FAQs

 However, we are fans of going low and slow.
 We often start with doses below the normal prescription level.
 And to be clear, we do have concerns about them regarding long-term safety, muscle loss, rebound weight gain, and the exit strategy.
 But we recognize that obesity is a serious health problem that needs to be addressed without undue delay and with medical assistance when needed.
 With close monitoring of muscle and fat mass, and when combined with proper nutrition and a structured exercise program, drugs like tirzepitide can be life-changing.

-• We treat each patient individually.
+We treat each patient individually.
 As such, we do not have any standardized program.
-If you are a concierge patient, weight loss may be part of your overall health optimization program.
-If you are not a concierge patient, we would see you via consultation at the rates posted elsewhere.
+If you are a concierge patient, weight loss may be part of your overall health optimization plan.

 Payment

-• We accept credit card, debit card, ACH, cash, and for most services, FSA and HSA cards.
+We accept credit card, debit card, ACH, cash, and for most services, FSA and HSA cards.
+If using HSA or FSA, be sure to check with your plan administrator or accountant to verify eligibility.